matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - The deployment configuration launches a Google Compute Engine instance.
 - A web server will be launched and server traffic at port 8080.
-- The "zone" property is passed to the template.
+- The "zone" property passed to the template.

 **6. Which of the following statements about a Container Builder, Container Registry, and Deployment Manager are accurate?**